 2. International Fund Transfers

 When a user receives funds from another country, PayPal charges a fee.
-It includes international fund transfer fee and currency conversion cosy, if any.
+It includes international fund transfer fees and currency conversion cozy if any.

 Are you getting a good picture now that how PayPal makes money?
 Moving to the next revenue source.